How do you know when it’s time to sell a winning stock?

 4. Sell When a Stock Reaches Your Target Price

-Selling when a stock reaches your target price is another system-specific sell discipline that has some advantages.
+Selling a winning stock when it reaches your target price is another system-specific sell discipline that has some advantages.
 For one thing, choosing a target sell price before buying a stock makes the sell decision much easier—your judgment isn’t clouded by how much money you’ve made on the stock.
 It also forces you to reconsider how much upside may be left in the stock at current levels.
 Of course, like selling after a certain period of time, you should build some flexibility into the system, to ensure you aren’t missing out on big winners or letting profits evaporate.

 5. Sell When the Chart Turns Down